oracle/rwloadsim/docs/SIMULATOR.md

 release sessions from the named database, mydb, which typically would be using a session pool.
-Start another single thread, that with a delay of 10 seconds will execute the procedure "xyz" twice.
+Start another single thread, that with a delay of 10 seconds will execute the procedure "xyz" twice with a random integer between 0 and 100 as argument.

 Another example showing some other possibilities are:
 ```